zenpuppet/boostrap-custom-tabs-mixin/README.md

 ## How to use it
-In this example, we are creating a new tab class of **super-nav-tabs** Past that you simply follow along with the setting and sculpt your custom tabs the way you see fit.
+In this example, we are creating a new tab class of **super-nav-tabs**

+After that, you simply follow along with the setting and sculpt your custom tabs the way you see fit.

 	.custom_tabs( @nav-tab-name: super-nav-tabs;